Four baby squirrels with tails tangled together rescued by Bangor men

 “If you watch the video, you can hear her sort of screaming in the background,” Day said.
 “She was nearby with them, sort of escorting them across the street.
 When the cat arrived, she jumped up a tree and was kind of squawking the whole time.”

-if you watch the video you can hear her sort of screaming in the background, she was nearby with them sort of escoring them across the street when a cat arrived, she jumped up a tree and were kind of squwaking the whole time.

-The two Bangor men were worried they’d hurt themselves, so they decided to take matters into their own hands.
+The two Bangor men were worried the baby squirrels would hurt themselves, so they decided to take matters into their own hands.

 “My father and I took their advice in what they said they’d do, so we got them in a box,” Day said.